-With this fault, the print head will report 0 or 2000°C, and the bed will report 0°C.
+With this fault, the print head and bed will report -273°C.

 If the open circuit is intermittent, you might see this error, but when you check on the printer later you see a "real" temperature on the screen.

 Short Circuit